Christianity in Indonesia: The Batak mission

 The largely mountainous 'Bataklands' of North Sumatra were surrounded to the north by the staunchly Islamic Acehnese, to the south by the Islamic Minangkabau and to the east by the Malays (also Muslims).
 The 'Bataks' were regarded by outsiders as a race of pagan cannibals, and it was largely their rejection of Islam that distinguished them from their neighbours.
 At the turn of the 19th century the southernmost Batak people, the Mandailing came, through their subjection in the Padri War, to follow Islam, rejecting traditional beliefs and, frequently, their identity as 'Batak'.

-Further north, however, Batak proved more resistant to the hostile Muslim invaders, and receptive indeed to Christianity.
+Further north, however, Batak proved more resistant to the effect of Padri War campaigns, and receptive indeed to Christianity.
 The first missionaries were sent by Stamford Raffles in 1824, at which time Sumatra was under temporary British rule.
 They observed that the Batak seemed receptive to new religious thought, and were likely to fall to the first mission, either Islamic or Christian, to attempt conversion.

-A second mission that in 1834 of the American Board of Commissioners for Foreign Missions met with a brutal end when its two missionaries were killed by Batak resistant to outside interference in their traditional adat.
+A second mission that in 1834 of the American Board of Commissioners for Foreign Missions met with a brutal end when its two American baptist missionaries Samuel Munson and Henry Lyman were killed by Batak resistant to outside interference in their traditional adat.

 The first Christian community in North Sumatra was established in Sipirok, a community of (Batak) Angkola people.
 Three missionaries from an independent church in Ermelo, Netherlands arrived in 1857, and on 7 October 1861 one of the Ermelo missionaries united with the Rhenish Missionary Society, which had been recently expelled from Kalimantan as a result of the Banjarmasin War.